TanYa-Go/TanjaG.Portfolio/README.md

 My the goal is to have a beautiful and reponsive website that represents me as a person and also as a developer.
 I'd like potential employers to find it interesting enough to want to explore it and find out about me, my accomplishments, my skills, and that they will want to get in touch for an interview, a project or a collaboration, as a result.

-Apart from the other users, I will be a user as well.
-As an **admin** I want to be be able to log in and make changes to the website, for example, add a new skill, add a new project, new job, new testimonial etc., directly from the admin dashboard, without needing to change the code.
+  As an **admin** user I want to be be able to log in and make changes to the website, for example, add a new skill, add a new project, new job, new testimonial etc., directly from the admin dashboard, without needing to change the code.

 <a></a>